BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 You can optionally add `notify` argument to make the objective display progress to players, optionally with the notification interval after a colon.

-The brewing will be accepted if the player was the last one to click the ingredient slot in the brewing stand and there were no matching potions there already.
+Progress will be counted for the player who last added or changed an item before the brew process completed.
+Only newly created potions are counted.

-Potion objective has `amount` and `left:` properties.
+This objective has three properties: `amount`, `left` and `total`. `amount` is the amount of potions already brewed, `left` is the amount of potions still needed to brew and `total` is the amount of potions initially required.

 !!! example
     ```YAML